Vyskytná: Administrative division

+Etymology

+Vyskytná was originally the name of the local stream, now known as Jankovický potok.
+The name has its origin in the Old Czech verb vyskýsti, vyskýtati, which meant 'protrude' and probably referred to tree stumps and stones protruding from the stream.

 Geography

 Vyskytná is located about 10 km east of Pelhřimov and 16 km west of Jihlava.
 It lies in the Křemešník Highlands.
-The highest point is the Špeták hill at 748 m above sea level.
+The highest point is the hill Špeták at 748 m above sea level.
 The stream Jankovský potok originates here and flows along the eastern municipal border.

 History

 The first written mention of Vyskytná is from 1352.
 Vyskytná was originally a town, but it was devastated during the Hussite Wars and from 1454, it was referred to as a village.
 From 1454 until the establishment of an independent municipality in 1850, Vyskytná was owned by the town of Pelhřimov.

 Transport

 There are no railways or major roads passing through the municipality.